elesto-dao/elesto/docs/How-To/general_001_swagger.md

 ## Generate the Swagger UI

-The Swagger UI is generated from the `protobuf` files in the `proto` folder in the root of the project
+The Swagger UI is generated from the `protobuf` files in the `proto` folder in the root of the project.

 To generate or refresh the swagger UI, run the following command from the project's root folder: